 If your turbocharger is worn, or there's a 'boost' leak from its pipework, the turbocharger might not supply enough air for this extra fuel to be properly burnt, in which case it will be disposed of through the exhaust.

 If black smoke becomes frequent or constant, it's vital that you refer your car for urgent repair.
 Not only will your fuel consumption increase, you risk damaging sensors and components in the exhaust system, as well as the catalytic converter on petrol engines, all of which could be costly to repair.

 Blue smoke from your exhaust

-However, in a healthy engine too little should be burning to produce visible smoke, and if you can see blue smoke – or smell its distinctive aroma – it's likely that a repair is necessary.
+However, in a healthy engine, there should not be enough oil burning to produce visible smoke.
+If you can see blue smoke – or smell its distinctive aroma – it's likely that a repair is necessary.
 The good news is that it's not necessarily a big, expensive job, but the bad news is that it might be.
 As with any repair, the sooner you have it diagnosed and fixed, the less expensive it’s likely to be.

 The thing to investigate is where the burning oil is coming from.
 A common culprit is the turbocharger, if fitted.
 The moving parts of a car's turbocharger are lubricated by an oil feed from the car's sump, in order to reduce friction and maintain efficiency.
 There's a possibility of this feed leaking, though, and if oil joins the flow of air being pumped into the engine, it will enter the cylinders and get burnt.
 If the fault is with the feed itself, the repair could be inexpensive.
 If the turbocharger itself is at fault, though, it will need rebuilding or replacing, and that can be costly.